 Some brief highlights of this sad report of Gospel for Asia’s financial offenses.
 Donor be wise.

 - Standard 4 Use of Resources,

 View the ECFA website for listing of former members and a listing of reasons for termination.

-The ECFA letter reported that GFA used $19.8 million in restricted donations to build its headquarters in Carrollton, Texas, just outside of Dallas.
+The ECFA letter reported that GFA used $19.8 million in restricted donations to build its headquarters in Wills Point, Texas, just outside of Dallas.

 Those donations were intended for missions work.
 Instead, the money was sent overseas to one of GFA’s affiliates.
 The affiliate then returned the money to the United States, without the knowledge of GFA’s board of directors or donors.

 GFA leaders also tried to conceal the source of those funds.
 The $19.8 million was listed in GFA’s 2013 audit as an anonymous donation.
 Earlier this year, GFA admitted that restricted donations for missions work had been used for the building.